camroybal/greywrite/content/posts/Economics.md

 And so, I am not free.
 ## It's personal

->"Why I was young, all I thought about was art and music.
-Now I'm 36, and all I think about is money.. - [My Dinner with Andre](https://www.imdb.com/title/tt0082783/characters/nm0001728?ref_=tt_mv_close)
+>*"Why I was young, all I thought about was art and music.
+Now I'm 36, and all I think about is money.." - [My Dinner with Andre](https://www.imdb.com/title/tt0082783/characters/nm0001728?ref_=tt_mv_close)*

 ![[posts/images/dinner-with-andre.png]]

 ---